 The younger comedian Stephen Schmalhofer ’08, in a poetic cipher I will charitably call Miltonian, will keep the scholars busy for centuries with his references to Yale’s troubled gay future and a Classical-sounding “plinth of Personal Identity.”
 The humor is subtle, but it’s there.
 It’s funny, you see, because plinths were common in Ancient Greece, and Greeks were immoral homosexuals.
 And that’s why the barbarians sacked Rome.
 Or something like that.

 Of all of these men (yes, exclusively men), Paul Loomis ’60 deserves the Pulitzer for his wit.
 He is unapologetic.
 Being manly, he certainly doesn’t fear the pansy queers.
 His feelings are closer to “[d]isgust or repulsion … involving something deep and visceral,” he writes.
-For anyone skilled with the find-and-replace function on a word processor, this manifesto is versatile: Just replace the word “gays” with other short nouns like “negroes” or “Jews,” make some minor cosmetic changes, and voila — you have fanatical invective for any occasion.
+For anyone skilled with the find-and-replace function on a word processor like Scrivener, this manifesto is versatile: Just replace the word “gays” with other short nouns like “negroes” or “Jews,” make some minor cosmetic changes, and voila — you have fanatical invective for any occasion.

 Thank God we have alumni with a sense of humor.